Melbourne-Backpack/melbourne-backpack/README.md

 * Step 5: Download Expo app on your phone
 * Step 6: Scan the QR code in the terminal and open the app on Expo

-The `.csv` and `.json` database files that you gave us can be found in `https://github.com/Melbourne-Backpack/datasets.git` in our organization
+The `.csv` and `.json` database files that we gave you for `Firebase` reference can be found in `https://github.com/Melbourne-Backpack/datasets.git` in our organization

 ## Folder Structure & Architecture